Cleveland Medical Malpractice Attorneys Take Firm Legal Action When Diagnosis and Treatment Errors Happen to Innocent Victims

 Doctors then try to narrow the list further, usually by ordering tests such as x-rays, CT scans, blood tests, etc. Each test should be ordered with an eye toward either keeping something on the list or crossing it off the list.
 The idea is to use these tests to further the process of systematically coming up with the “right” diagnosis.
 While using this process, it is important for doctors to try to rule out (cross of the list) or rule in (keep on the list) the most dangerous conditions first, especially if these conditions are near the top of the list as likely explanations.
 For example, a 60 year-old man with severe chest pain and a history of heart disease could have simple heartburn, but he also could be having a heart attack.
 The right thing to do is to run tests for a heart attack first and heartburn later.

 Where do doctors make the mistakes in diagnoses that lead to medical malpractice in Ohio?

 Unfortunately, doctors often make critical mistakes in the process of diagnosis.
 Sometimes, they fail to consider the correct possibility (they fail to put it on their mental list).
 Other times, they prioritize things incorrectly (like testing for heartburn before heart attack).
-In one case, a misdiagnosis of a Thoracic Dissection caused the death of a 42 year old husband/father and lead to a multi-million dollar settlement for the family.

 They also may order the wrong tests or rely too heavily on tests that aren’t reliable.
 Less often, but still too often, doctors make the right diagnosis, but then order the wrong treatment.
 All of these mistakes can be examples of negligence, either negligent diagnosis or negligent treatment.